Conventional Versus FHA Loan And Which Loan Program Is Best

 Private Mortgage Insurance Versus FHA Mortgage Insurance Premium

-An advantage of a conventional loan versus a FHA loan is that if you have 20% equity in your home, private mortgage insurance is no longer needed.
-Starting June 3, 2013, mortgage insurance premium is required on all FHA mortgage loans throughout the life of the loan.
-Currently, a homeowner with a 30 year fixed rate FHA mortgage loan who has been paying on their FHA loan for the past 60 months and has a 78% loan to value can have the monthly mortgage insurance premium waived.
-That will be no longer the case starting June 3, 2013.
+- FHA had a previous guideline where a homeowner with a 30 year fixed rate FHA loan who have been paying on their FHA loan for the past 60 months and has a 78% loan to value could have the monthly mortgage insurance premium waived

 Mortgage Insurance Is Cheaper For Conventional Loans